-- Programmable GPIOs - Peripheral input or output line of standard communication interfaces - PDM processor data/clock - 2 PWM sources (PWM0 and PWM1 independently configurable) and 4 PWM output pins (IO2, IO3, IO4 and IO5) - 5 wake-up sources from standby and sleep mode - Each I/O can generate an interrupt independently to the selected mode.
+- Programmable GPIOs - Peripheral input or output line of standard communication interfaces - PDM processor data/clock - 2 PWM sources (PWM0 and PWM1 independently configurable) and 4 PWM output pins (IO2, IO3, IO4, and IO5). - 5 wake-up sources from standby and sleep mode - Each I/O can generate an interrupt independent to the selected mode.
 Interrupts are generated depending on a level or edge

-In the table below is reported the GPIO configuration table where at each IO pin is associated the related functions.
+The table below shows the GPIO configuration table where each I/O pin is associated with related functions.